ytatus94/Real_Lepton_Efficiency/README.md

 # Real_Lepton_Efficiency
 This is the new real lepton efficiency framework.

+v02.
+Move share/* to misc/
+1. Move AnaNtup_Data, AnaNtup_MC, Skimmed_Data, and Skimmed_MC from share/ to misc/, then delete share/

 v01.
 The initial commit.
 1. The ytRealLeptonsEfficiency_MC still have some bugs about the MC normalization.
    The current version get Zee MC 20% more than data and Zmumu MC 10% more than data.